The simple answer is yes and no.

 Phil also works for DoorDash on the side and earns an extra $15,000 per year.
 He sets up a Solo 401(k), which allows him to contribute the entire amount into the plan.
 In total, Phil will save $35,000 towards retirement for the year.

-During a tough financial year for the cafe, Joe may elect to not contribute anything to the SEP IRA.
+During a tough financial year for the cafe, Phil may elect to not contribute anything to the SEP IRA.
 On the plus side, he may still elect to contribute funds to his Solo 401(k), provided he has other self-employed income.

 Other Circumstances